Understand sender email and domain authentication

 - SPF: The receiver's email server verifies that the email has come from a trusted email server and that the email sender's details have not been modified.

-Copy and paste Creator's SPF and DKIM records in the DNS settings of your domain, and click Validate to get it authenticated.
+Copy and paste Creator's SPF and DKIM records in the DNS settings of your domain, then click Validate to get it authenticated.
 When this process is complete, the domain authentication status will automatically be changed to 'Completed'.
 When you send an email, your recipient will verify the records and grant permission for Creator to be able to send on your behalf.